-Existing AI driven automation solutions in enterprises employ ML, NLP and chatbots.
-There is an opportunity for AI Planning to be applied, which offers reasoning about action trajectories to help build automation blueprints.
-AI Planning is a problem-solving technique, where knowledge about available actions and their consequences is used to identify a sequence of actions, which, when applied in a given initial state, satisfy a desired goal 1.
-There are three main inputs to a planner: initial state, goal condition and domain description.
-AI Planning has success stories in a number of domains ranging from space applications, logistics and transportation, manufacturing, robotics, scheduling, e-learning and service composition 2.
+Existing AI-driven automation solutions in enterprises employ ML, NLP, and chatbots, but AI planning offers an opportunity to drive reasoning about action trajectories to help build automation.
+AI planning is a problem-solving technique in which knowledge about available actions and their consequences is used to identify a sequence of actions, which, when applied in a given initial state, satisfy a desired goal.
+There are three main inputs to a planner: initial state, goal condition, and domain description.
+AI planning has success stories in a number of domains, ranging from space applications, logistics and transportation, and manufacturing to robotics, scheduling, e-learning, and service composition.

-The common problem where AI Planning is applicable is environments where there are many actions to choose from and many ways to achieve a goal by taking a series of those actions.
-These actions are fine grained and can be taken in many different situations or contexts through-out the process, and it is not clear which action to take in each situation.
-Following on, one needs an understanding of how these actions may take you closer to the goal, and similarly situations where you are faced with complex goals which would need to be broken down into multiple ones.
+The common application of AI planning is for environments where there are many actions to choose from and many ways to achieve a goal by taking a series of those actions.
+These actions are fine-grained and can be taken in many different situations or contexts throughout the process, and it isn’t clear which action to take in each situation.
+In this case, you need to understand how these actions may take you closer to the goal.
+Similarly, AI planning is also applicable in situations where you are faced with complex goals that need to be broken down into multiple ones.

-In this talk we discuss experiences in building an automation solution that employs AI planning for use in migration of legacy applications to Cloud.
-Complexity of migration tasks makes this transformation long and challenging, as the environmental conditions continuously change (e.g. availability of landing pad, application release cycles, etc.).
-Often delivery project managers continuously and manually replan the migration project activities, which is tedious and time consuming when considering the large scale of transformation projects.
+Maja Vukovic demos an application of AI planning for the migration of legacy infrastructure to the cloud, based on real-world examples and data, and discusses challenges in adopting AI planning solutions in the enterprise.
+The complexity of migration tasks makes this transformation long and challenging, as the environmental conditions continuously change (the availability of landing pad, application release cycles, etc.).
+Often delivery project managers continuously and manually replan the migration project activities, which is tedious and time-consuming when considering the large scale of transformation projects.

-The talk presents how AI planner can expedite and simplify the migration planning process by defining the clients’ constraints and resources in a simplified format that abstracts the user’s need to hardcode domains and problems.
-This capability is exposed as a service and evaluated for migration plans for multiple clients with varying constraints in the span of a few minutes, thereby enabling migration project manager and migration architects to reason about potential migration plans, and automatically re-plan as needed 3.
-We discuss challenges in adoption of AI planning across the enterprise from implementation and deployment perspectives.
+Join Maja to learn how AI planning can expedite and simplify the migration planning process by defining the clients’ constraints and resources in a simplified format that abstracts the user’s need to hardcode domains and problems.
+This capability is exposed as a service and evaluated for migration plans for multiple clients with varying constraints in the span of a few minutes, thereby enabling migration project manager and migration architects to reason about potential migration plans and automatically replan as needed.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?